AnselmeClergeot/FisoEngine/README.md

 * **What means exactly the term "tile-based"?**
 Tile-based means that the world of your game is composed of tiles: a tile is an image that corresponds to a world block, or a floor.
 Many games are using this kind of world: almost all 2D RPG, turn-based strategy games, etc.

+* **Can I use FisoEngine to create worlds as big as Minecraft?**
+No. FisoEngine is not an extremely powerful engine that can handles enormous maps.
+But don't worry, unless you want to create a copy of Minecraft, the capacities of FisoEngine should be enough.

+* **I have an idea, or I think a part of FisoEngine is not optimised.
+What should I do?**
+Don't hesitate to send me messages to my email adress above.
+I would like to get feedbacks or even more ideas, reviews...

 ### On which engine part are you working currently?

 I am working on the addition of tile animations to the engine.
 Be ready for the 1.0 release within a month!